deeraj44/Customer-Trends-Behavior-Analytics-Project/README.md

-# Customer Behavior Data Analyst Portfolio Project
+# Customer Trends & Behavior Analytics Project
-This project represents a complete, industry standard, end-to-end data analytics workflow, designed to mirror the real responsibilities of professional analysts in modern business environments.
-The project encompasses all critical stages of data analysis, from data preparation and modeling to insight generation, visualization, and reporting.
+This project delivers a full, industry‑grade end‑to‑end analytics workflow, reflecting the real responsibilities of modern data analysts.
+It covers every critical phase of the analytics lifecycle — from data preparation and modeling to insight generation, visualization, and final reporting — providing a complete, practical demonstration of how data is transformed into business value.

 ## 📌 Project Overview